mcbonamy/SEM_popsim/README.md

 ### Considerations

-The code is free to use and modification.
+The code is free to use and modification, parameters loaded by default are used by the authors.

 In case of use for research, please cite us.